- Benjamin Franklin gets all the credit for discovering electricity, but all he did was establish a link between lightning and electricity.

 Since Gilbert studied static electricity using amber, and amber is called ‘elektron’ in Greek, he decided to name its effect the electric force.
 He also invented an electroscope (known as Gilbert’s versorium) to detect the presence of electric charge on a body.

-Gilbert’s work gave rise to the English word ‘electricity,’ which made its first appearance in the second edition of Pseudodoxia Epidemica, a scientific journal written by Sir Thomas Browne in 1946.
+Gilbert’s work gave rise to the English word ‘electricity,’ which first appeared in the second edition of Pseudodoxia Epidemica, a scientific journal by Sir Thomas Browne published in 1646.

 Charles François Fay Discovered Types Of Electric Charges

-One of the major contributions of the early 17th century came from a French chemist Charles François du Fay.
-He discovered two types of electricity: vitreous and resinous (which is currently known as positive and negative charge, respectively).
+One of the major contributions of the early 17th century came from a French chemist, Charles François du Fay.
+He discovered two types of electricity: vitreous and resinous (which are currently known as positive and negative charges, respectively).

-He also discovered that same-charged objects would attract each other and that opposite-charged objects repel.
-He also clarified some popular misconceptions of that time, such as the electric properties of an object depends on its color.
+He also discovered that objects with the same charge attract each other, and that objects with opposite charges repel.
+He also clarified some popular misconceptions of the time, such as the idea that an object’s electrical properties depend on its color.

 Benjamin Franklin Proved Lightning Is Electrical In Nature